TomBennett-Lloyd/SurfLodger_Flask/README.md

 <h3>Running Instructions</h3>

 <p>This Project can be run using install.bat for the first time and surfLodger.bat thereafter.
 Some of the tests
-are dependent on installation of the project and input of the API key</p>
+are dependent on installation of the project and input of the API key so make sure you've done this before running test.bat</p>

 <p>It was run locally on a Windows machine using python 3 and flask.py's built in server.
 This project does not make use
 of any databases.
 It makes use of a text file that will contain your API key however the web application will ask you